Routing in delay-tolerant networking: Delay-Tolerant Link State Routing (dtlsr)

 DTLSR is implemented in the DTN2 BP implementation and aims to provide a straightforward extension of link-state routing.
 With DTLSR, link state announcements are sent as in OLSR, but links that are deemed 'down' are not immediately removed from the graph.
 Instead, 'downed' links are aged out by increasing their metrics until some maximum is reached, at which point they are removed from the graph.
 The intent of this is to cause data to continue to flow along paths that used to be supported in the hope that they will be supported again in the future.

 Schedule-Aware Bundle Routing (also Contact Graph Routing)

 The SABR protocol is an extension of Contact Graph Routing that seeks to provide a routing solution for a wide range of scenarios that include both scheduled and discovered connectivity.
 For the scheduled connectivity regime, SABR uses a 'contact plan' provided by network management describing the current connectivity and future connectivity schedule.
 SABR then makes forwarding decisions based on an earliest-arrival-time metric where bundles are routed over the time-varying connectivity graph.
 SABR uses historical contact information and neighbor discovery to address routing over non-scheduled links.
-The SABR protocol is being standardized by the Consultative Committee for Space Data Systems.
+The SABR protocol is a standard of the Consultative Committee for Space Data Systems.